Key points when you claim for an e-scooter accident

 Making a claim on behalf of another person or child

-How much compensation can I claim for an e-scooter injury?
+How much compensation can I claim for an e-scooter accident?

 E-Scooter Injury compensation calculator